alwinruby/JavaNotes/Glossary/Part1.md

 **Automatic variables** - Also called method local or stack variables.
 Automatic variables that are declared within a method and discarded when the method has completed.

+**Base class** - A class which has been extended.
+If class D extends class B, then class B is the base class of class D.

+**Blocked state** - A thread that is waiting for a resource, such as a lock, to become available is said to be in a blocked state.
+Blocked threads consume no processor resources.

+**Boolean expression** - An expression that results in a value of __true__ or __false__.
+Typically, this involves a comparison (e.g. x > 2) or a boolean condition such as (x < 5 && y > 3), but can alsoinvolve a method with a boolean return type.

+**boolean primitives** - A primitive boolean value can be defined only as either true or false.